Intelligent-Instruments-Lab/iil.is/src/routes/news/txalaparta_dynjandi.md

 APPLY HERE: https://forms.office.com/e/qk00dWNRxy

 The workshop is free and we are running it only for one day.
-Applicants must send in a short application using the form before midnight on April 3rd.
+Applicants must send in a short application using the form before midnight on March 28th.
 We will aim to invite a diverse group of 18 people for the workshop.
 All applicants will be notified about the selection via email.

 <CaptionedImage
   src="news/karl.jpeg"